TurboGrafx-16

 1990

 Devil’s Crush is the sequel to Alien Crush and the second in Compile’s series of action/pinball games.
 The game’s physics are solid, but Devil’s Crush doesn’t limit itself to what would be possible on a real pinball table.
 Instead of lifeless bumpers, the boards are full of wandering creatures to destroy.
 In most pinball games, the entire focus is to simply keep the ball in play.
 In Devil’s Crush, the ball can be used as a weapon against your enemies to rack up points and gain access to bonus areas.
 The end result is a title that feels as much like a shooter as it does a pinball game.
-Devil’s Crush was easily one of the best looking games in its genre, and featured detailed backdrops, smooth animation, and no slowdown.
+Devil’s Crush was easily one of the best looking games in its genre, and it featured detailed backdrops, smooth animation, and no slowdown.
 The music was even more impressive, and the haunting soundtrack fit perfectly with the demonic themes.
 The game was subsequently released on the Genesis as Dragon’s Fury, but I’ve always preferred the TurboGrafx version.

 2